 Business Insurance for Bars & Pubs - What You Need to Know

-All major Australian business insurance providers offer policies suited to licensed venues.
+All major Australian business insurers offer policies tailored to licensed venues.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Common business structures: Sole traders, partnerships, and limited liability companies.
-Many bar operators lease their premises and hold the liquor licence separately from the building ownership
+• Common business structures: Companies, partnerships, and sole traders.
+Many operators lease their premises and hold the liquor licence separately from the property ownership.
+Pub groups and multi-venue operators are also common

-• Host responsibility: The Sale and Supply of Alcohol Act imposes strict host responsibility obligations - serving intoxicated patrons is illegal and can result in fines, licence suspension, and personal liability for managers and licence holders
+• RSA obligations: Australian liquor legislation imposes strict responsible service obligations.
+Serving intoxicated patrons is illegal in all jurisdictions and can result in fines, licence suspension, and personal liability for licensees and RSA-certified staff

 Cover Types for Bars & Pubs